-To support student services through the 21st CCLC program, the Grace Place for Children and Families (Elementary School) 21st CCLC program leadership and agency administrators (in-kind) provided staff development for those hired to provide 21st CCLC services.
+To support student services through the 21st CCLC program, the Grace Place for Children and Families (High School) 21st CCLC program leadership and agency administrators (in-kind) provided staff development for those hired to provide 21st CCLC services.
 As per the program, trainings provided to active 21st CCLC staff members included formal training on the 21st CCLC initiative, as well as training on specific activities provided under the 21st CCLC initiative.
-In addition to program and policy training, staff members were provided more informal in-vivo trainings from the program leadership, including walkthroughs, demonstrations, and guided implementation of 21st CCLC projects.
+In addition to program and policy training, staff members were provided more informal in-vivo trainings from the walkthroughs, program leadership, including demonstrations, and guided implementation of 21st CCLC projects.
+As reported by the program, the following provides the primary trainings provided during the course of the program year: